-{heap\size, Size} Size is the heap size of the process in words.
+{heap_size, Size} Size is the heap size of the process in words.

-{initial\call, {Module, Function, Arity}} Module, Function, Arity is the initial function call with which the process was spawned.
+{initial_call, {Module, Function, Arity}} Module, Function, Arity is the initial function call with which the process was spawned.

-- {links, Pids} Pids is a list of pids, with processes to which the process has a link. - {message\queue\len, MessageQueueLen} MessageQueueLen is the number of messages currently in the message queue of the process.
-This is the length of the list MessageQueue returned as the info item messages (see below). - {messages, MessageQueue} MessageQueue is a list of the messages to the process, which have not yet been processed. - {priority, Level} Level is the current priority level for the process.
-Only low and normal are always supported. - {reductions, Number} Number is the number of reductions executed by the process. - {registered\name, Atom} Atom is the registered name of the process.
-If the process has no registered name, this tuple is not present in the list. - {stack\size, Size} Size is the stack size of the process in words. - {status, Status} Status is the status of the process.
-Status is waiting (waiting for a message), running, runnable (ready to run, but another process is running), or suspended (suspended on a "busy" port or by the erlang:suspend\process/1 BIF). - {trap\exit, Boolean} Boolean is true if the process is trapping exits, otherwise it is false.
+{links, Pids} Pids is a list of pids, with processes to which the process has a link.

+{message_queue_len, MessageQueueLen} MessageQueueLen is the number of messages currently in the message queue of the process.
+This is the length of the list MessageQueue returned as the info item messages (see below).

+{messages, MessageQueue} MessageQueue is a list of the messages to the process, which have not yet been processed.

+{priority, Level} Level is the current priority level for the process.
+Only low, normal and high are always supported.
+For more information on priorities see process_flag(priority, Level) [page 124].

+{reductions, Number} Number is the number of reductions executed by the process.

+{registered_name, Atom} Atom is the registered name of the process.
+If the process has no registered name, this tuple is not present in the list.

+{stack_size, Size} Size is the stack size of the process in words.

+{status, Status} Status is the status of the process.
+Status is waiting (waiting for a message), running, runnable (ready to run, but another process is running), or suspended (suspended on a "busy" port or by the erlang:suspend_process/1 BIF).

+{trap_exit, Boolean} Boolean is true if the process is trapping exits, otherwise it is false.